VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_10_Generic_Algorithms/notes.md

     with a value indicated by val.
     assumes there are atleast n elements in the dest sequence, if not undefined

-### back_inserter(cont_ref)
+### back_inserter(container_ref)
-    back_inserter(), takes a reference to a container and returns a insert iterator insert iterator is one which adds elements to the container through container operations normaly algorithms uses iter - it writes to existing element, but when we assign a val to insert iterator, it is added as new element in the container ex:-
+    back_inserter(), takes a reference to a container and returns a insert iterator insert iterator is one which adds elements to the container through container operations normaly algorithms uses iter - it writes to existing element, but when we assign a val to insert iterator, it is added as new element in the container by calling push_back(). ex:-
         vector<int> vec;  // empty vector
         auto beg = vec.begin();